AllenNeuralDynamics/thalmanac/README.md

-# Thalmanac: thalamus MERFISH analysis and access
+# THALMANAC: Thalamus MERFISH analysis and access

 Code Ocean capsule and streamlit app for exploration, analysis, and easy access of thalamus MERFISH data.
 Jupyter notebooks in `code` contain walkthroughs of the major functionality, while those in `code/figures` directly reproduce manuscript figures.